Rhine: Name

 The grammatical gender of the Celtic name (as well as of its Greek and Latin adaptation) is masculine, and the name remains masculine in German, Dutch, French, Spanish and Italian.
 The Old English river name was variously inflected as masculine or feminine; and its Old Icelandic adoption was inflected as feminine.

 Geography

-The length of the Rhine is conventionally measured in "Rhine-kilometers" (Rheinkilometer), a scale introduced in 1939 which runs from the Old Rhine Bridge at Constance (0 km) to Hook of Holland (1036.20 km).
+The length of the Rhine is conventionally measured in "Rhine-kilometers" (Rheinkilometer), a scale introduced in 1939 that runs from the 0 km datum at Old Rhine Bridge in the city of Konstanz, at the western end of Lake Constance, to the Hook of Holland at 1,036.20 km.

-The river is significantly shortened from its natural course due to a number of canalization projects completed in the 19th and 20th century.
+The river is significantly shortened from its natural course due to a number of canal projects completed in the 19th and 20th centuries.
 The "total length of the Rhine", to the inclusion of Lake Constance and the Alpine Rhine is more difficult to measure objectively; it was cited as 1232 km by the Dutch Rijkswaterstaat in 2010.

 Its course is conventionally divided as follows: